syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

-## Programmatic Selection
+## Programmatic selection

-When `SfDataGrid.SelectionMode` is set a value other than `None`, you can also select the row / rows in SfDataGrid from the code by setting the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html), [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) or [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property based on the selection mode.
-The following code example illustrates how to enable selection from code in SfDataGrid.
+When `SfDataGrid.SelectionMode` is set a value other than `None`, select row/rows from the code by setting the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html), [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html), or [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property based on the selection mode.
+To enable selection from code, follow the code example:

-When the selection mode is `Single` you can programmatically select a row in two ways, either by setting the row index to the `SfDataGrid.SelectedIndex` property or by setting the underlying object to be selected to the `SfDataGrid.SelectedItem` property.
+When the selection mode is `Single`, programmatically select a row in two ways either by setting the row index to the `SfDataGrid.SelectedIndex` property, or by setting the underlying object to be selected to the `SfDataGrid.SelectedItem` property.

-The following code example illustrates how to programmatically select a row from the code.
+To programmatically select a row from the code, follow the code example:

 {% highlight c# %}
 //Perform selection using selected index